filecoin-project/sentinel/docs/content/en/data/gapfill_0.8_0.9.md

 - It is recommended that you truncate your `visor_gap_reports` table before using this function as it doesn't do anything special to resolve conflicts.
 If you are using this over heights/tasks which aren't already in your gap reports table, then you should have no issues.

+### CONTEXT

+Details around the task name change can be found in the change log at https://github.com/filecoin-project/lily/blob/master/CHANGELOG.md#v090---2022-04-21.

 ### DETAIL

 ```sql